Sweeper arrested for raping bedridden elderly woman in Delhi | Law-Order

 Sweeper arrested for raping bedridden elderly woman in Delhi

-He worked in Tilak Nagars nearby areas, they said.The incident took place on Sunday night when the womans daughter had gone out to meet a friend, the police said.In a tweet, the Delhi Police said, The case of sexual assault of elderly lady in Tilak Nagar has been solved.
+He worked as a part time sweeper in place of his mother in Ashok Nagar area under Hari Nagar, which is near the spot of crime, they said.The incident took place on Sunday night when the womans daughter had gone out to meet a friend, the police said.In a tweet, the Delhi Police said, The case of sexual assault of elderly lady in Tilak Nagar has been solved.

 - Country: